slee-vista/strapi-plugin-import-export-content/README.md

-# Strapi plugin import-export-content
+# strapi-import-export

 Plugin to import and export content according to user permissions in json or csv format.
+Removed limit for exports.

 ## Installation